nomadnt-iot/uHTTP/examples/uHTTP_REST_INTERFACE/README.md

-uREST
+uHTTP REST Interface
 =====
 <p align="right"><a href='https://pledgie.com/campaigns/28538'>
     <img alt='Click here to lend your support to: uHTTP and make a donation!' src='https://pledgie.com/campaigns/28538.png?skin_name=chrome' border='0' >
 </a></p>

-uREST is a simple sketch that show the power of uHTTP library.
+uHTTP REST Interface is a simple sketch that show the power of uHTTP library.
 It is very simple to create a REST like interface for your arduino project.

 This skecth is written by Filippo Sallemi <fsallemi@nomadnt.com>